 Elementary School STEM Programs

 • MPA Science Exploration (Middle & High School): Help us monitor the Crystal Cove State Marine Conservation Area and determine how the ecosystem there is changing!
-This program also includes the option for an in-person boat cruise with our partners at Newport Landing Sportfishing.
+This field trip is on a boat on the ocean with our partners at Newport Landing Sportfishing.

 • Coastal Dynamics (Middle & High School): Step into the shoes of an environmental engineer as you help us understand how Crystal Cove’s beaches are changing and what we can do to protect them!